netgen-layouts/layouts-docs/reference/parameter_types.rst

 and fetching the parameters as well as setting parameter options.

-When adding parameters to block definitions or queries, referencing the parameter type is done by specifying FQCN of the parameter.
+When adding parameters to block definitions or queries, referencing the parameter type is done by specifying FQCN of the parameter type.

 Common parameter options
 ------------------------